Russians Risk Reprisals To Visit Navalny Grave On Death Anniversary - UrduPoint

 Pensioner Ivan said that coming to the grave was like a "little personal protest" for him.

-The 63-year-old said he was initially cautious about Navalny's politics but after his poisoning and jailing his attitude "became very personal".
+The 63-year-old said he was initially cautious about Navalny's politics, but after the opposition figure's poisoning in 2020 and subsequent jailing his attitude "became very personal".

 She said she wanted to show her children "the grave of a man who was very dear and important to us".

-In Berlin, Navalnaya thanked supporters braving the risk of reprisals to pay respect to her husband back in Russia.
+In Berlin, Navalny's widow thanked supporters braving the risk of reprisals to pay respect to her husband back in Russia.

-"We must come out (to protest) for those people in Russia who can't," Navalny's widow said in a church in the Berlin capital -- where many Russian exiles have settled.
+"We must come out (to protest) for those people in Russia who can't," Navalnaya said in a church in the German capital -- where many Russian exiles have settled.

+In Russia people "are afraid to come out", she said, "because they are afraid of ending up in jail".

+"Here of course we can feel free but people in Russia are hostages of the regime."

+She urged her supporters to take part in an opposition march in Berlin on March 1 with the slogan "Russia against Putin", which will come days after the third anniversary of Russia's military offensive in Ukraine.

-Around 40 people gathered outside the Russian embassy in the city, where temperatures were also below freezing.
+Around 40 people also gathered outside the Russian embassy in the city, laying flowers in the snow.

 Yuri Korolyov, a 32-year-old Russian now living in Germany, recalled handing out leaflets in support of Navalny's failed attempt to run for president in 2018.